Cucuzacu/3DBallz/README.md

 # 3DBallz
 A game I am working on.
 Written in HTML.
+The main game site is 3dballz.rf.gd!
 # Changelog
 # 0.1 - The first release of the game, released on 8 July 2024.
 Move with wasd, jump with space.
 Place balls with right click, break them with left click.
 If u fall under the world u respawn.
 Note: falling between 2 balls and creating an elevator from a ball tower when going inside it are not bugs!!!